microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 # How to Set Up Storage

 This document describes how to use Kubernetes Persistent Volumes (PV) as storage on PAI.
-To set up existing storage (nfs, samba, Azure blob, etc.), you need:
+To set up existing storage (NFS, Samba, Azure blob, etc.), you need:

   1. Create PV and PVC as PAI storage on Kubernetes.
-  2. Confirm the worker nodes have proper package to mount the PVC.
+  2. Confirm the worker nodes have the proper package to mount the PVC.
 For example, the `NFS` PVC requires package `nfs-common` to work on Ubuntu.
   3. Assign PVC to specific user groups.

 Users could mount those PV/PVC into their jobs after you set up the storage properly.
 The name of PVC is used to onboard on PAI.

 ## Create PV/PVC on Kubernetes

-There're many approches to create PV/PVC, you could refer to [Kubernetes docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) if you are not familiar yet.
-Followings are some commonly used PV/PVC examples.
+There're many approaches to create PV/PVC, you could refer to [Kubernetes docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) if you are not familiar yet.
+The followings are some commonly used PV/PVC examples.

 ### NFS